tzlaine/small_wg1_papers/P2781_constexpr_t.md

 - Remove use of `and`, `or` and `not` keywords.
 - Correct the requirements in the exposition only `@*constexpr-param*@` concept.
+- Add a note about the imperfect nature of ADL support given by `constexpr_v`'s `T` template parameter.

 # Relationship to previous work